One Very HUGE Reason You Aren’t Getting Promoted in Human Resources…

 The higher you go, the more important godfathers are.
 In fact, I would tell you that…

 Most organizations refer to godfathers as sponsors.
 I call them godfathers because they operate much like Marlon Brando (pictured above) did as the real Godfather in the movie.
-Brando, as the Godfather, determined who got promoted in the “family business” and who got to go swimming with a blindfold and cement boots.
+Brando, as the Godfather, determined who got promoted in the “family business” …and who got whacked from the organization.

-Before you accuse me of being sexist, women can and are godfathers too.
+Before you accuse me of being sexist, women can and are godfathers too — probably, the best ones!

 It operates the same way in HR.